 Collections in advance arise when the District receives resources before it has legal claim to them, as when grant monies are received prior to the incidence of qualifying expenditures.
 In subsequent periods, when both recognition criteria are met, or when the District has legal claim to the resources, the liability for collections in advance is removed and revenues are recorded.
-Collections in advance consist of amounts received in advance for meals that have not yet been purchased in the school lunch fund.
+Collections in advance consist of amounts received in advance for meals that have not yet been purchased in the school lunch fund, and summer program fees and rent collected in advance in the general fund.